Strength Training: You’re Not “Too Old!”En Español (Spanish Version)

-- Do not do strength exercises of the same muscle group two days in a row.
+- Do not do strength exercises of the same muscle group 2 days in a row.

-- Depending on your condition, you might need to start out using as little as one or two pounds of weight, or no weight at all.
+- Depending on your condition, you might need to start out using as little as 1 or 2 pounds of weight, or no weight at all.

 - Use a minimum of weight the first week, then gradually add weight.
 Starting out with weights that are too heavy can cause injuries.